zhangpuhan/ML_double_exchange/README.md

 This repository includes codes, trained model samples and data samples to successfully run the machine learning spin dynamics.
 This will reproduce results in the paper https://arxiv.org/abs/2105.08221.
 Sub-directories in this repo are:
 1. *training_data_sample*:

       training data samples, from 30x30 lattice spin double exchange simulations.
 The training data includes both from random spin condiguration calculation and quench simulation.
-The columns of each datafile corresponding to x, y, spin_x, spin_y, spin_x, torque_x, torque_y, torque_z.
+The columns of each datafile corresponding to x, y, density, spin_x, spin_y, spin_x, torque_x, torque_y, torque_z.
 A matlab file to plot out the spin configuration and electron density-- "plot_spin.m" and its color function "rainbow.dat" are also included.

 2. *bond_chirality*: